-Adam Walker is Film Forum’s Director of Publicity.
+Adam Walker is Film Forum’s Director of Communications.
 In January he gave a presentation about the history of Film Forum at the Art House Convergence in Utah, immediately preceding the Sundance Film Festival.

-Hello folks, I’m Adam Walker, director of publicity at Film Forum in New York City.
+Hello folks, I'm Adam Walker from Film Forum in New York City.

 I would like, if I may, to take you on a death-defying cinematic adventure, navigating the wild terrain…of New York City real estate.
 A tale of a plucky operation with just a projector and a dream, overcoming a legendarily hostile marketplace to become a bright thread in the fabric of the city.

 Once upon time, specifically the year 1970, on Manhattan’s Upper West Side...

 There was a room on the second floor of 256 West 88th Street called The Film Forum, with a breadbox-sized 16mm projector, fifty folding chairs, and a pull-down screen.
 It was founded by two film buffs who ran indie films on weekends.
 After a couple years they were looking to move on – and in 1972 they met…

 Karen Cooper – a recent Smith graduate, with keen critical judgment, ready to conquer the world.
 They gave Karen “the business” – which consisted of a suitcase full of carbon copies and a rubber stamp.
 She ran with it.
 In 1975, recognizing SoHo as an artist’s destination, Karen moved The Film Forum to the Vandam Theater downtown, and dropped the article THE.